david-diep/api-hackathon/README.md

 Here's an example of what it looks like: ![Meme Generator](https://i.imgur.com/eQAzHl2.png "Meme Generator")

+## Getting Started
-To open a local copy, clone the responsitory and launch the index.html file.
+To open a local copy, clone the repository and launch the index.html file.